-CCS and the $\pi$ -calculus with mixed choice (where input and output can occur in the choice operator together) can both elect a leader in a fully connected symmetric network.
-This differentiates these two calculi from the $\pi$ calculus with separate choice (meaning that inputs and outputs cannot be mixed in the same choice), where such election is not possible.
-Moreover, the $\pi$ -calculus can also solve the problem of electing a leader in a symmetric ring of processes, in other words, in a network where each process is connected only to its two neighbours in the ring.
-Palamidessi's algorithm works in two phases.
+CCS and the π -calculus with mixed choice (where input and output can occur in the choice operator together) can both elect a leader in a fully connected symmetric network.
+This differentiates these two calculi from the π -calculus with separate choice (meaning that inputs and outputs cannot be mixed in the same choice), where such election is not possible.
+Moreover, the π -calculus can also solve the problem of electing a leader in a symmetric ring of processes, in other words, in a network where each process is connected only to its two neighbours in the ring.
+Palamidessi's algorithm, which works on rings of any size, has two phases.
 In phase one the processes pass names around the ring so that every process becomes directly connected to every other process.
-Here there is an essential use of the $\pi$ -calculus, though without any use of choice.
+Here there is an essential use of the π -calculus, though without any use of choice.
 CCS would not do, since it cannot increase connectivity.
 In the second phase the processes elect a leader.
-Here there is an essential use of mixed choice, but CCS would suffice, rather than the $\pi$ -calculus.
-Building on the work of Angluin [1] and Bougé [4], Palamidessi proves that CCS cannot perform leader election on symmetric rings, by showing that there is a maximal computation where symmetry is never broken, so that no single leader emerges.
-She deduces that there is no encoding (of a certain kind) from the $\pi$ -calculus with mixed choice into CCS.
+Here there is an essential use of mixed choice, but CCS would suffice, rather than the π -calculus.
+Building on the work of Angluin [1] and Bougé [4], Palamidessi proves that CCS cannot perform leader election on symmetric rings of composite (i.e. non-prime) size, by showing that there is a maximal computation where symmetry is never broken, so that no single leader emerges.
+She deduces that there is no encoding (of a certain kind) from the π -calculus with mixed choice into CCS.

 In the present work we explore how Palamidessi's techniques apply to rings in ambient calculi, studying how new connections between processes can be established.
 In previous work [17], we have shown that in Mobile Ambients (MA) [6] without the communication primitives, the open capability and restriction, the leader election problem can be solved in a fully-connected symmetric network.
 We might call this fragment of MA the minimal fragment.
-This fragment, which is also a sub-calculus of Boxed Ambients (BA) [5], is choice-free; the solution to electing a leader in symmetric network is achieved through the pre-emptive power of migration inside ambients [17, 19].
-The communication primitives of MA have the same operational semantics as the $\pi$ -calculus, except that they are anonymous, in the sense that there are no channels on which communication happens (in the $\pi$ -calculus one would write a(x).P for an input on the channel a, while in MA one would write (x).Pfor an anonymous input).
-Thus, since the communication primitives in ambients are very similar to those of the $\pi$ -calculus, it would be not surprising if Palamidessi's algorithm for rings could be formulated in MA.
-However, in this paper we solve the leader election problem for symmetric rings in pure public MA, i.e. MA without communication primitives and restriction.
+This fragment, which is also a sub-calculus of Boxed Ambients (BA) [5], is choice-free; the solution to electing a leader in symmetric network is achieved through the pre-emptive power of migration inside ambients [17,20].
+The communication primitives of MA have the same operational semantics as the π -calculus, except that they are anonymous, in the sense that there are no channels on which communication happens (in the π -calculus one would write a(x).P for an input on the channel a, while in MA one would write (x).P for an anonymous input).
+Thus, since the communication primitives in ambients are very similar to those of the π -calculus, it would be not surprising if Palamidessi's algorithm for rings could be formulated in MA.
+However, in this paper we solve the leader election problem for symmetric rings of any size in pure public MA, i.e. MA without communication primitives and restriction (Theorem 4.3).
 The link-passing in this case has to be simulated, since there is no explicit way of passing names in the absence of communication.
-This yields immediately the result that pure public MA cannot be encoded into CCS.
+This yields immediately the result that pure public MA cannot be encoded into CCS under certain conditions (Theorem 6.4).